thirukkural2022/obedparla.com/content/posts/2014-09-17-if-you-just-asked-for-it.md

 ---
-title: "If you just asked for it."
-author: "Obed Marquez Parlapiano"
+title : "If you just asked for it." author : "Obed Marquez Parlapiano" date : "2014-09-17" categories :
-date: "2014-09-17"
-categories: "miscellaneous"
-tags:
+ - miscellaneous
+tags : ""
 ---

 I have grown cold, no, not cold.
 I am as warm as ever, because i now know how to love, more like, i have grown to expect less, that way i can be safe of disappointment, while i am still able to enjoy good surprises.